-- 1. The results are similar to those of the previous assessments, except that the current effort is less than that corresponding to the MSY. - 2.
-There is uncertainty about recent and future recruitment and biomass levels. - 3.
-The recent fishing mortality rates are about equal to those required to produce MSY. - 4.
-Increasing the average weight of the yellowfin caught could increase MSY. - 5.
-There have been two, and possibly three, different recruitment regimes, and the levels of MSY and the biomasses corresponding to the MSY may differ between the regimes.
-The population may have recently switched from the high to an intermediate recruitment regime. - 6.
-The results are more pessimistic if a stock-recruitment relationship is assumed.
+- 1. The stock assessment method has changed to Stock Synthesis - 2.
+The estimates of the key management quantities are similar to the previous assessments - 3.
+Estimates of absolute biomass are lower than estimated in previous years - 4.
+The SBR corresponding to MSY has reduced substantially from previous assessments and the reduction is attributed to the new method to model selectivity - 5.
+There is uncertainty about recent and future recruitment and biomass levels and there are retrospective patterns of overestimating recent recruitment. - 6.
+The recent fishing mortality rates are close to those corresponding to the MSY and SBR is above the level corresponding to the MSY. - 7.
+Increasing the average weight of the yellowfin caught could increase the MSY.

+- 8. There have been two, and possibly three, different productivity regimes, and the levels of MSY and the biomasses corresponding to the MSY may differ between the regimes.
+The population may have recently switched from the high to an intermediate productivity regime. - 9.
+The results are more pessimistic if a stock-recruitment relationship is assumed. - 10.
+The results are sensitive to the natural mortality assumed for adult yellowfin, the method used to model selectivity, and the length assumed for the oldest fish.

 FIGURE B-1.
-Total catches (retained catches plus discards) for the purse-seine fisheries, and retained catches for the pole-and-line and longline fisheries, of yellowfin tuna in the eastern Pacific Ocean, 1975-2007.
+Total catches (retained catches plus discards) for the purse-seine fisheries, and retained catches for the pole-and-line and longline fisheries, of yellowfin tuna in the eastern Pacific Ocean, 1975-2008.
 The purse-seine catches are adjusted to the species composition estimate obtained from sampling the catches.
-The 2007 catch data are provisional.
+The 2008 catch data are provisional.

 FIGURA B-1.
-Capturas totales (capturas retenidas más descartes) de las pesquerías de cerco, y capturas retenidas de las pesquerías cañera y palangreras, de atún aleta amarilla en el Océano Pacífico oriental, 1975-2007.
+Capturas totales (capturas retenidas más descartes) de las pesquerías de cerco, y capturas retenidas de las pesquerías cañera y palangreras, de atún aleta amarilla en el Océano Pacífico oriental, 1975-2008.
 Las capturas cerqueras están ajustadas a la estimación de la composición por especie obtenida del muestreo de las capturas.
-Los datos de captura de 2007 son provisionales.
+Los datos de captura de 2008 son provisionales.